Rock Radio Heaven (B)

 Notes: Jocked at CHTZ-FM for 15 years after starting as a one-day fill-in.
 Signed off by saying "Put down the pipe and don't forget to wipe."
 Died of cancer.

-Stations: WBRU, WICE Providence, R.I., WDRC Hartford, WTRY Troy, N.Y., KRLA Los Angeles, KLIF Dallas, KFMB San Diego, WPHD/WYSL, WKBW Buffalo, N.Y., WHB Kansas City, WTAE Pittsburgh, CFNY-FM, CKEY, CILQ (Q-107), CHIN-FM Toronto, CING-FM Burlington, Ont., CIDC Orangeville, Ont., Virtually All Canadian Network, Toronto, CKDX Newmarket, Ont.
+Stations: WBRU, WICE Providence, Rhode Island, WDRC Hartford, WTRY Troy, New York, KRLA Los Angeles, KLIF Dallas, KFMB San Diego, WPHD/WYSL, WKBW Buffalo, New York, WHB Kansas City, WTAE Pittsburgh, CFNY-FM, CKEY, CILQ (Q-107), CHIN-FM Toronto, CING-FM Burlington, Ontario, CIDC Orangeville, Ontario, Virtually All Canadian Network, Toronto, CKDX Newmarket, Ontario.